-The program is enrolled through Griffith University and delivered at Griffith’s Nathan Campus by lecturers from International WaterCentre (IWC), from all four founding member universities including Griffith, UQ, Monash and UWA, along with leading practitioners from private consulting and selected University partners internationally.
+The program is enrolled through Griffith University and delivered at Griffith’s Nathan Campus by lecturers from International WaterCentre (IWC), from all four founding member universities, including Griffith University, The University of Queensland, Monash University and the University of Western Australia, along with leading practitioners from private consulting and selected university partners internationally.

-Griffith University is ranked within the top 300 Universities by three of the world’s most credible ranking systems – https://www.griffith.edu.au/about-griffith/our-university/ratings-and-rankings.
-Griffith ranks very highly as a young university, ranking 32nd globally in the 2018 QS World University Rankings: Top 50 Under 50, and 35th globally in the 2017 Times Higher Education Young University Rankings.
+Griffith University is ranked within the top 300 universities by three of the world’s most credible ranking systems.
+Griffith University ranks very highly as a young university, ranking 32nd globally in the 2018 QS World University Rankings: Top 50 Under 50, and 35th globally in the 2017 Times Higher Education Young University Rankings.

-Griffith is the leading university in Australia for citations and fellowships from the Australian Government’s Office of Learning and Teaching, and the University holds a 5 star rating for overall educational experience from the Good Universities Guide.
+Griffith University is the leading university in Australia for citations and fellowships from the Australian Government’s Office of Learning and Teaching, and the university holds a 5 star rating for overall educational experience from the Good Universities Guide.

-In terms of water related research, Griffith University is the top Australian University in output for freshwater ecology (12% of the 2600 papers published since 2012) and is ranked 11th in the World.
-Griffith is also the top University in Australia in terms of estuarine research output (10% of the 1500 papers published since 2012) and is ranked in the top 30 institutions globally.
+In terms of water related research, Griffith University is the top Australian university in output for freshwater ecology (12% of the 2600 papers published since 2012) and is ranked 11th in the world.
+Griffith University is also the top university in Australia in terms of estuarine research output (10% of the 1500 papers published since 2012) and is ranked in the top 30 institutions globally.

 UQ ranks in the top 50 as measured by the Performance Ranking of Scientific Papers for World Universities.
 The University also ranks 47 in the QS World University Rankings, 45 in the US News Best Global Universities Rankings, 65 in the Times Higher Education World University Rankings and 55 in the Academic Ranking of World Universities.

-The result places Monash in the top 10 per cent of all the institutions tabled for 2018.
-Monash ranked strongly across four of the major global metrics that capture university performance including International students (39), Employer Reputation (40), International Faculty (45), and Academic Reputation (51).
+Monash University is in the top 10 per cent of all the institutions tabled for 2018 in the QS World University Rankings.
+Monash ranks strongly across four of the major global metrics that capture university performance, including International students (39), Employer Reputation (40), International Faculty (45), and Academic Reputation (51).

-The UWC places equal first overall in Australia for student demand, graduate starting salaries, research intensity and research grants based on key measures in the Good Universities Guide 2016.
-The QS World Rankings has given the University its highest rating possible – 5 Stars+ – and its rank in the top one per cent of universities worldwide.
+The University of Western Australia places equal first overall in Australia for student demand, graduate starting salaries, research intensity and research grants based on key measures in the Good Universities Guide 2016.
+The QS World Rankings has given the university its highest rating possible – 5 Stars+ – and arank in the top one per cent of universities worldwide.
 Seven of the UWC subject areas are ranked in the world’s Top 50, according to the QS World University Rankings by Subject.

 For anyone thinking of enrolling in the MIWM, I’d like to say that it is not an engineering course.
 It’s made up of students from all kinds of water-related professions from all over the world.
 You’ll gain a lot from the course, and gain from sharing knowledge and experience with the class.